wjasonhuang/python_utils/concurrency/notes.md

 ## Mutex:
 - A mutex is the same as a lock but it can be system wide
 - Mutex is shared by multiple processes
+- Mutex is locking mechanism

 ## Semaphore:
 - A semaphore does the same as a mutex but allows x number of threads to enter
 - Can be used for example to limit the number of cpu, io or ram intensive tasks running at the same time
+- Use a semaphore when you (thread) want to sleep till some other thread tells you to wake up
+- Semaphore is signaling mechanism

 ## Monitor: